grpc/proposal/L73-java-binderchannel.md

 The use of `Supplier<Server>` for in-process name resolution, means server creation can happen lazily.
-This is particularly important since we're running in a mobile operating system, where processes often starting from cold in response to user invocation.
+This is particularly important since we're running in a mobile operating system, where processes are often started from cold in response to user invocation.

 ### OnDeviceServerEndpoint